2023 Best Allied Health Services Associate Degree Schools in Wisconsin

 On average, medical assisting graduates from Southwest Tech take out $21,355 in student loans while working on their Associate Degree.

-The excellent associate degree programs at Herzing University - Madison helped the school earn the #3 place on this year’s ranking of the best allied health and medical assisting services schools in Wisconsin.
-Herzing University - Madison is a small private not-for-profit school located in the city of Madison.
+A rank of #3 on this year’s list means Herzing University - Madison is a great place for allied health and medical assisting services students working on their associate degree.
+Herzing University - Madison is a small private not-for-profit school located in the large city of Madison.

 Medical Assisting majors at Herzing University - Madison take out an average of $30,954 in student loans while working on their Associate Degree.